mvaibhav131/oruphone_assignments/README.md

 your screen shows the table and diffrent filter button.

 when you click the button
-Accordding to the operation data will be render in table and showing it.
+According to the operation data will be render in table and showing it.

 ## Thanks !...